 Library

 Established in 1969, the UCLA Chicano Studies Research Center Library was the first library in the United States to focus on the Mexican-descent population.
-Today, the CSRC Library is considered to hold among the most important national and international research collections in existence on the Chicana and Chicano experience.
-It continues to serve the needs of students and faculty at UCLA and around the world.
-In 2012, the CSRC's "significant achievements in activism, education, outreach, publication, and service on pressing issues facing the Chicano and Latino communities" garnered it the first-ever Diversity Award from the Society of American Archivists.
+Today, the CSRC Library, which holds over 648 archival and manuscript collections, is considered to hold among the most important national and international research collections on the Latinx experience more broadly.

-The Library's holdings consist of monographs, periodicals, subject files, dissertations and theses, as well as original prints by Chicana/o artists, films, videotapes, audio recordings, slides, and over 160 archival and manuscript collections.
+The Library's holdings consist of monographs, periodicals, subject files, dissertations and theses, as well as original prints by Chicana/o artists, films, videotapes, audio recordings, and slides.
 Of special note are holdings of monolingual and bilingual English and Spanish newspapers and journals published throughout the southwestern U.S. from the nineteenth century onward.
 The UCLA Library Research Guide for the CSRC provides more information.

 If you wish to access one of our special collections, please submit an Archival Research Application before you visit so that we may retrieve your materials in advance.
 If you are interested in reproducing library materials for publication or broadcast, please visit the Services page for instructions and forms.
 Please note: CSRC Library materials may not be checked out.
 They may be used in the Library, and most may be photocopied.